LaWebcapsule/directus9/docs/self-hosted/config-options.md

 ::: warning One-way sync

 Cloudinary is supported as a _storage_ driver.
-Changes made on Cloudinary are _not_ synced back to Directus, and Directus _won't_ rely on Cloudinary's asset transformations in the `/assets` endpoint.
+Changes made on Cloudinary are _not_ synced back to Directus9, and Directus9 _won't_ rely on Cloudinary's asset transformations in the `/assets` endpoint.

 :::